 1 in stock

-Renee says: “I have created this beautiful “turning pendant” using two different vintage buttons, for ultimate versatility!
+Renee says: “I have created this beautiful “turning pendant” using two different vintage buttons, for ultimate versatility.
 These are glass Czechoslovakian buttons from the 1940’s, which I’ve set in hammered/textured sterling silver.
-One button is beautiful green with gold flash and the other is a mauve/rose with bronze flash.
+One button is beautiful green with gold flash & the other is a mauve/rose with bronze flash.
 This piece looks great worn on a long chain, or shorter in a cuff, pearls or leather cord.
 Vintage buttons…treasures from a by gone era to cherish today!
 Scroll thru’ photos for up close peek at this delightful and unique piece.

 Free Postage & Tracking World Wide!